 - Flight Accident Insurance

-However, it is retaining its popular Price Protection feature.
-This free benefit refunds the difference up to $500 on eligible items if you find a lower price at any store within 90 days of purchase.
+Currently, this free benefit refunds the difference up to $500 on eligible items if you find a lower price at any store within 90 days of purchase.
+So use it while you still got it!

-See the complete list of current benefits at Discover.com/benefits.
+You can see the complete list of remaining benefits at Discover.com/benefits.

 Beginning on July 29, Citi will reduce its benefits for cardholders in the following ways: